ammarnajjar/ngrx-graph/README.md

 # Status:

-This project is still young and encourage collaborations.
+This project is still young and it encourages collaborations.
 If you have an ideas/questions/fixes please do not hesitate to open an issue or provide a pull request.

 I work on this on my own free time only.